Virginia Military Institute -- Cadet life -- 1861-1865

 Scope and Contents

-The collection consists of the miscellaneous papers of three members of the Barton family who attended the Virginia Military Institute during the mid-19th century.
+The collection consists of the miscellaneous papers of three members of the Barton family who attended VMI during the mid-19th century.
 Papers relating to Cadet Charles M. Barton (VMI Class of 1856) include a letter dated September 28, 1855 from Charles to his cousin Joseph M. Barton, in which he complains about VMI life and about his instructor Thomas J. "Stonewall" Jackson (Jackson is described as a "hell of a fool").
-Other Charles Barton material is found in a...
+Other Charles Barton material is found in a notebook (ca. 250 pages)...

 Charles B. Hundley account book